viamrobotics/docs/docs/program/python-venv.md

 This will install Viam and all required dependencies.

 Should you need to install your own requirements, be sure to do so in this virtual environment.
-You can [create a](https://openclassrooms.com/en/courses/6900846-set-up-a-python-environment/6990546-manage-virtual-environments-using-requirements-files) <file>requirements.txt</file> with all the packages you need and then install the requirements for your client application by running `pip install -r requirements.txt`.
+If you have more requirements, you can [create a](https://openclassrooms.com/en/courses/6900846-set-up-a-python-environment/6990546-manage-virtual-environments-using-requirements-files) <file>requirements.txt</file> with all the packages you need and then install the requirements for your client application by running `pip3 install -r requirements.txt`.

 ## Setup your IDE